-The Internet makes communication more important than ever.
+The Internet makes communication more important than ever and that’s where business writing comes to play.
 Running a content production company, I see firsthand that companies are struggling to build thought leadership within the communities that they influence.
-That’s why, in addition to my client work, I always make time to blog about the topics that inspire me personally and professionally — to ensure that I’m always a part of the conversation and that my target audiences can find me if they Google the the topics I’m writing about.
+That’s why, in addition to my client work, I always make time to blog about the topics that inspire me personally and professionally — the ability to write ensures that I’m always a part of the conversation and that my target audiences can find me if they Google the the topics I’m writing about.
 It’s this dedication that has helped me build a strong inbound sales channel.
 I’ve only cold-pitched one customer in my entire career.

 2. Comfort with ambiguity